Skip to Content

 Wa’anapanapa State Park – Mile 32

-With stunning panoramic views of the rugged Maui coastline, this was a place I could experience the inner beauty of Maui’s landscape.
+With stunning panoramic views of the rugged Maui coastline, this was a place where I could experience the inner beauty of Maui’s landscape.
 While it’s off the beaten path, isn’t that what makes it so desirable?

 Please take my advice and wear some water shoes.
 Since the sun is blistering in Hawaii, the black sand absorbs the heat and makes it unbearable to stand on.
 The use of water shoes will prevent burns to your feet.